nullivex/object-manage/README.md

 ### Constructor

-The constructor sets up the object to be managed and accepts the a single argument that gets passed to `ObjectManage.load(data)`
+The constructor sets up the object to be managed and accepts the a arbitrary numbers of arguments that get passed to `ObjectManage.load()`

 ```js
 var data = {foo: 'foo'}